PeterConstable/PythonTutorial/8_For.md

     }
 ```

-There are certainly other ways ```for``` could be used in those languages, but probably the vast majority of uses look like that: index over some numeric range, _start_, _start + 1_, ... and access items from some sequence collection.
+There are certainly other ways ```for``` could be used in those languages, but probably the majority of uses look like that: index over some numeric range, _start_, _start + 1_, ... and access items from some sequence collection.

 Note that the same thing could also be done easily using a ```while``` loop.